seddonym/dependencycheck/README.rst

  - For each submodule below it:
    - Store number of steps required to get from parent to child (should be none) Report shortest steps (define this more clearly)

+TODO:
+ - Make the rocky river style contract work.
+It should go through each module listed in the contract and look at the submodules as layers.
+- Handle networkx.exception.NodeNotFound gracefully.
+ - Then, only report the breakage once.
+ - Make the layers style contract work.
+It should check that nothing within the each layer imports from a layer above.